Codecademy/docs/content/php/concepts/arrays/terms/extract/extract.md

 The `extract()` function has one required parameter and some optional parameters:

 - `$array`: Specifies the input `array`.
-- `flags`: Optional.The extract() function checks for invalid variable names and collisions with existing variable names.
+- `flags`: Optional.
+The `extract()` function checks for invalid variable names and collisions with existing variable names.
 This parameter specifies how invalid and colliding names are treated.
 Below are possible values:
     - `EXTR_OVERWRITE`: Default.
 On collision, the existing variable is overwritten
     - `EXTR_SKIP`: On collision, the existing variable is not overwritten
     - `EXTR_PREFIX_SAME`: On collision, the variable name will be given a prefix